DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 }
 </pre>

 The wing boundary takes on a `fixedValue uniform (0 0 0);` condition.
-This enforces a no slip boundary condition at the wall.
+This enforces a no-slip boundary condition at the wall.
 This is also equivalent to using `type noSlip;` on the wing (either will work).
 The `symmetry` boundary condition will ensure an identical flow field over the two symmetry planes present (this is consistent for all field values specified in this section).
 The `inletOutlet` boundary condition automatically applies `fixedValue` when the flow enters the simulation domain with the values given by the `inletValue` key, and `zeroGradient` when the flow exits the domain.
 Here, the user can use `$internalField` to specify the far field domain conditions: prescribe the same as the internalField value defined above (i.e., `uniform (9.9598 0.89575 0)`).
 The `value` key for the `inout` patch prescribes an initial value for this patch, and this value will be automatically updated (depending on whether the flow enters or leaves the domain) when the simulation starts.

 ### 1.3 Pressure (p)
-Since this is a steady-state simulation, the pressure is given as the kinematic pressure ($m^2/s^2$).
-For this solver we use a reference pressure of 0 (`internalField  uniform 0;`).
+Since this is an incompressible flow simulation, the pressure is given as the kinematic pressure ($m^2/s^2$).
+For incompressible flow solvers, the pressure value is calculated as the relative pressure with respect to a reference value (e.g., 101325 Pa), so here we prescribe 0 (`internalField  uniform 0;`).
+NOTE: for compressible flow solvers, the pressure value is the absolute pressure value, so we would need to prescribe 101325 instead.

 <pre>
 dimensions      [0 2 -2 0 0 0 0];